I was a raving fan of Infusionsoft for about 4 years…

 People ask me all the time “what is the best autoresponder on the market?”

 The answer is that there is no one best autoresponder for all businesses.
 It really depends on your needs.
-What I always tell people is that ActiveCampaign is the one I recommend if I haven’t been given the opportunity to learn more about a specific business.
-This is because it is a good, affordable all-rounder.
+What I always tell people is that ActiveCampaign is the one I recommend if I haven’t been given the opportunity to learn more about a specific business because it has the best balance between features and value.

-That means it might not be the best one for you so giving it a test run on an upcoming marketing campaign eliminates the risk of making the move only to find it isn’t going to meet your needs.
+That means it might not be the best one for you so giving ActiveCampaign a test run on an upcoming marketing campaign eliminates the risk of making the move only to find it’s not going to meet your needs.

 I see that Infusionsoft has re-branded to Keap and made some other important changes such as the introduction of a free trial and lower entry-level packages.

 Despite these improvements, for me, it’s a case of too little too late.
 I’m never going back!

 I’m certainly not of the opinion that ActiveCampaign is the best autoresponder and CRM for every business but it’s good value for money and flexible enough to cater to a wide variety of businesses and start-ups.

 In the event that an alternative is better, I’d be willing to bet that the alternative is never going to be Infusionsoft (or Keap).

 And remember… If it comes across as though I have something against infusionsoft and just want to bad-mouth them, I actually loved Infusionsoft for years.
 It’s simply that I felt as though they couldn’t keep up with the times.
 They started to fall behind and have been playing catch up ever since.

 To give an analogy, it’s kind of like what I can see happening with Tesla today.
 I can imagine board meetings at the big car companies making jokes about the little company trying to make electric cars.
 Today, I bet those same companies have meetings to figure out how they can transition to electric cars too!